 This week we're obsessing over wellness bowls (or buddha bowls as they're also known) – a bright, brimming portion of veggies, grains, nuts and seeds.
 This healthy colour explosion is just what you need to nourish your body while filling your belly, because we don't want to be left feeling hungry, right?

 Buckwheat, beansprouts, vegetables and fruit with green goddess dressing

 - Serves 4

-- Bunch of color fresh raw vegetables (rainbow or regular carrots, chiogga beetroots, radishes and tomatoes), cut in pieces or sliced where it suits
+- Bunch of colour fresh raw vegetables (rainbow or regular carrots, chiogga beetroots, radishes and tomatoes), cut in pieces or sliced where it suits

 - Drizzle of rapeseed or olive oil

 - Bunch of spinach